 - What is the step that happens after the first step?

-It is difficult to know what to do when going through a divorce.
+It is difficult to know what to do when going through a divorce, you are not alone.
 You can read and listen to other people’s stories about how they dealt with the process, but they are not you.
-You need to create your own stepping-stones to ultimately reach your clear road to a new life.
+Therefore, you should create your own stepping-stones to ultimately reach your clear road to a new life.